vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

 ---

 VTGate in Vitess supports the **buffering** of queries in certain situations.
-The original intention of this feature was to **reduce** (but not necessarily eliminate) downtime during planned failovers (a.k.a.
-PRS - PlannedReparentShard operations).
-It has been extended to provide buffering in some additional (planned) failover situations, e.g. during resharding.
+The original intention of this feature was to **reduce**, not necessarily eliminate, downtime during planned fail overs  PlannedReparentShard (PRS) operations.
+It has been extended to provide buffering in some additional fail over situations, e.g. during resharding.

 Note that buffering is not intended for, or active during, unplanned failovers or other unplanned issues with a `PRIMARY` tablet during normal operations.
-There are some new heuristics built with the `keyspace_events` implementation for Scenarios where the `PRIMARY`is ofline, however, you should not rely on these at this time.
+There are some new heuristics built with the `keyspace_events` implementation for scenarios where the `PRIMARY`is offline, however, you should not rely on these at this time.

 As you may imagine if you think about the problem, buffering can be